syncfusion-content/blazor-docs/blazor/pager/data-binding.md

 ## Remote Data

-The ListView supports to retrieve the data from remote data services with the help of `DataManager` component.
-The `Query` property allows to fetch data and return it to the ListView from the database.
+The Blazor Pager component has an option to split the collection of data sets (remote data) into sectioned pages.

-Using the Click event of the Pager, how many number of items displayed per page in the ListView component is demonstrated in the following sample.
+Using the `Click` event of the Pager, how many items are displayed per page in the ListView component is demonstrated in the following sample.
+Here, items in the ListView component are loaded from the remote data services.

 ```csharp
 @using Syncfusion.Blazor.Lists